aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 **Group Tour**

+The organizer also provided a one-day tour that included a visit to Insa-dong, Gyeongbokgung Palace, Bukchon Hanok Village, and a painting performance show.Thank you for the lovely experience.
+I really appreciate all the efforts made by the team to make this event a grand success."

 **After the Conference**

 After the UbuCon 2022 event was over, I moved to [Myeong-dong](https://en.wikipedia.org/wiki/Myeong-dong) to extend my stay for a few days and enjoy the beauty of the city by exploring around.
 Besides that, I also went solo hiking to climb [Bukhansan](https://en.wikipedia.org/wiki/Bukhansan) or Bukhan Mountain, which I might share in a separate article.
 I was also invited by my friends [Seongsoo](https://twitter.com/seongsoo_kr) and [Seonjae](https://twitter.com/tjswo98sj06) to go to Seoul Sky to enjoy the night view of Seoul city

 South Korea is an amazing country that offers a unique blend of traditional and modern culture.
 The people are friendly and welcoming, and the food is delicious.

 My experience at UbuCon 2022 and in South Korea was unforgettable, and I promise to come back here soon!

 **Kamsahamnida (감사합니다), Thank You!**